American Airlines Summary Table

 - Points Are Worth 1.4 cents/point

-- Signature Lounge Admirals Club, Flagship® Lounges (being renovated or newly opened in 2017 in Chicago, Dallas/Fort Worth, Los Angeles, Miami, New York JFK, Philadelphia, and London Heathrow)
+- Signature Lounge Admirals Club, Flagship Lounges (Chicago, Dallas/Fort Worth, Los Angeles, Miami, New York JFK, and coming soon to Philadelphia), and International First Class Lounge (London Heathrow)

 - Earn Points/Miles